Satharus/satharus.me/_posts/2019-12-02-the_art_of_cybersecurity.md

 cover: /assets/images/the-art-of-cybersecurity/init3_cover.png
 ---

-You put on your black hoodie, install Kali Linux, change your Facebook cover photo to edgiest pic related to security that you can find and boom! hacker mode.
+You put on your black hoodie, install Kali Linux, change your Facebook cover photo to edgiest pic related to hacking that you can find and boom! hacker mode.
 Hell yes, you’re ready to become the next Elliot Alderson and hack the FBI with your 1337 command line tools, that router in your neighbour’s living room that you always wanted access to, and …. let’s just take it back a couple of steps, shall we?

 <!--more-->